rvt/bbq-controller/README.md

 For other compiler options check config.h for other options.
 When time permits I can make them into more options that can be set of MQTT.

+# Configuration

+The device will use the know wifi network or it wil present itself as a WIFI accesspoint using the wifimanager.
+Just connect to that accesspoint and open a browser to configure WIFI andf MQTT.

 # Run unit tests

 * requires cmake to be installed, also assumes you ran ```pio run``` before